rikulo/rikulo-blog/src/Tutorial/Rikulo-EL.md

 > Note that such Dart map instance is created everytime the value expression is
 > evaluated and its life scope is only within that "Evaluation".
 That is, after the
 > evaluation is done, it will be left as is and finally garbage collected.

-#Things can be better

-+ Currently some APIs require the programmers to provide `ClassMirror` of an object instead of, IMO more appropriate, Dart `runtimeType`.
-It is because that this Dart feature is not ready yet in current Dart build.
-I expect to modify this part when Dart done supporting the `Object.runtimeType`.
-Hope it is not too far away.
-+ There are still some enhancements we can do, e.g. supporting named optional arguments for top level functions and class methods.
-And there must be still some bugs there.
-We need your feed back to make Rikulo EL more stable and complete.
-Please try it and post enhancements/bugs issue [here](https://github.com/rikulo/rikulo-el/issues/new).
-We will appreciate it very much.

 #Conclusion